bmalbright/coding-bootcamp-survival-guide/README.md

 # Coding Bootcamp Survival Guide

-### This is wisdom for surviving the full time Full Stack Coding Bootcamp offered by UT Austin (and other universities) as given from a group of students in the Fall 2021 cohort.
+### This is wisdom for surviving the full time Full Stack Coding Bootcamp offered by UT Austin (and other universities working through Trilogy/2U) as given from a group of students in the Fall 2021 cohort.
 Take this wisdom for what it is, which is observations from students fresh out of bootcamp.
 We hope this helps you.

-* Start a Discord now with all the pre-class drills and resources before they disappear on Slack.
-The Slack that you use in the cohort will disappear at some point.
-If you want to keep the resources the instructor, TAs, and other students post, have someone create a Discord for the cohort, invite everyone, and put all the links in there.
+* Create a way to save the resources the instructors and TAs put in Slack.
+That resource will go away at some point.
+Our cohort created a Discord.
+Some students put the resources in a Google doc.
+Bookmark sites and organize them.
+If you find something that helps you, find a way to save it because it can be hard to find it in the Slack channels again, and it may be gone already.

 * When working on assignments, commit early and often.
 Fix some code.
 Commit.
 Created a new page.
 Commit.
 It takes a little getting used to, especially as the early assignments can be simple.
 But learn to commit often.